AddySidd27/terraform-variable-labs/01-Strings/Lab01-Basic-String/readme.md

 If you provide terraform.tfvars, it overrides the default with "production".

-This helps manage multiple environments like dev/test/prod easily.
+Helps manage multiple environments like dev/test/prod easily.

 🧾 Summary
 Concept	Description